-- 1. Member is age 18 or older; ANDSafety and efficacy have not been established in adolescents, children, infants, or neonates. - 2.
-Prescribed by, or under the supervision of, a pain management specialist (e.g., neurologist, anesthesiologist) experienced in the technique of intrathecal administration and familiar with the drug and device labeling; AND - 3.
-Diagnosis of severe, chronic pain for which intrathecal therapy is warranted; AND

-4. Evaluation by a licensed behavioral and/or mental health care provider to rule out pre-existing history of psychosis, current psychiatric symptoms, or neurological impairment AND to confirm the absence of present untreated, underlying mental health conditions/issues (e.g., depression, substance abuse) as a major contributor to chronic pain;
+- 1. Member is age 18 or older - 2.
+Prescribed by, or under the supervision of, a pain management specialist (e.g., neurologist, anesthesiologist) experienced in the technique of intrathecal administration and familiar with the drug and device labeling - 3.
+Diagnosis of severe, chronic pain for which intrathecal therapy is warranted - 4.
+Evaluation by a licensed behavioral and/or mental health care provider to rule out pre-existing history of psychosis, current psychiatric symptoms, or neurological impairment AND to confirm the absence of present untreated, underlying mental health conditions/issues (e.g., depression, substance abuse) as a major contributor to chronic pain